sjafferi/grubgrab-server/README.md

 # GrubGrab Server

-Welcome to the grubgrab api
+Welcome to the GrubGrab api

 ## Getting Started